Struggling with timestamp column mismatch during DB migration using DMS

 • Change Aurora's timezone server variable to UTC (currently UTC+9)

-• Split the tasks into full load (with serverTimeZone) and continuous replication (without serverTimeZone)
+• Tasks are divided into full load (with serverTimeZone) and continuous replication (without serverTimeZone)

 • Change the type from Timestamp to Datetime

-We considered and verified each method and adopted a method of converting to Datetime.
+We considered and verified each method and adopted a method to convert it to Datetime.

 meritDisadvantages

-Change Aurora's timezone variable to UTCNo impact on existing databaseWe want to eventually return to UTC+9, but the timing is limited to when we can do so, and it will only be possible during the transition (this is difficult to implement since we plan to switch over while the service is running).
+Change Aurora's timezone variable to UTCNo impact on existing databasesWe would like to eventually return to UTC+9, but the timing for doing so is limited to when we switch over (it is assumed that the switch will be made while the service is running, making it difficult to implement).

-Split the taskNo impact on existing databaseReplication tasks require definition for each table, which is not realistic.
+Split the taskNo impact on existing databasesReplication tasks seem to require definition for each table, which is not realistic.

-Convert to DatetimeDMS synchronization of date and time literals does not cause time skew regardless of full load or replication It can solve the 2038 problem of timestampsI can't read the time for Alter execution
+Convert to DatetimeDMS synchronization of date and time literals does not cause time skew, regardless of full load or replication.
+This solves the 2038 problem for timestamps.I can't read the time for Alter execution

-The reasons for adopting this format include the fact that with the Datetime format no discrepancies occur due to replication, and by converting only the on-premises replica server, which is the DMS source, to Datetime, it was possible to eliminate any impact on running services.
+The reasons for adopting this format include the fact that the Datetime format does not cause discrepancies due to replication, and by converting only the on-premises replica server, which is the DMS source, to Datetime, it was possible to eliminate any impact on running services.

-Also, although it is impossible to predict the execution time of Alter to convert to Datetime, we estimated that it would not take many days since the scale of the database data is not that large.
+Also, although it is impossible to predict the execution time of Alter to convert to Datetime, we predicted that it would not take several days since the scale of the DB data is not that large.

-One concern is that the Timestamp type is stored internally in UTC and converted to the session's timezone when retrieved and displayed, so it was necessary to check what would happen to the value when it was converted to Datetime.
+One concern is that the Timestamp type is stored internally in UTC and converted to the session's time zone when retrieved and displayed, so it was necessary to check what would happen to the value when converted to Datetime.

-By converting to a Datetime type, we were able to successfully perform a full load and replication without any inconsistencies.
+By converting to Datetime type, we were able to successfully perform full load + replication without any inconsistencies.

 Conclusion